p-coughlan/book-a-table/README.md

 Update booking:
 This could be problematic for the restaurant at late notice?
-Implement a 24 hr rule in the booking & update functions.
+Implement a 24 hr rule in the booking & update functions?

+Admin calendar list view:
+This should include the option to update/delete outside of the Django admin panel.
+At present the site just includes a 'list view'.
+The view could incorporate a delete and admin button.

 ---------------------------------------------------